Policy No: 2043 Responsible Office: Commercialization and Industry Collaboration Last Review Date: 04/12/2022 Next

 University Affiliated Individuals consulting or communicating with commercial enterprises can be of significant benefit to the University, the individual, the commercial entity, and the general public.
 However, in such instances where such consulting or communicating involves an Inventor named on an Invention and the commercial entity that has licensed or is negotiating a license to said Invention, there exists the potential for conflicts of interest, for the inhibition of the free exchange of information, and for interference with the employee's primary allegiance to the University.
-University employees should be guided in these arrangements by University's Conflict of Commitment/Financial Conflict of Interest Policy.
+University employees should be guided in these arrangements by University's Conflict of Commitment and Conflict of Interest policy.

 Questions concerning potential conflicts should be referred to the University's Office of Research and Economic Development.